-Constant toothaches or pain can be a sign that your tooth is severely infected.
-Instead of worrying about having it removed, at Garden Oaks Family Dental, our dentist, Dr. Ruehle, and our staff can save your tooth by conducting a root canal.
-Most people think that root canal therapy is a painful and drawn out procedure, which is completely untrue.
-Not only is it relatively simple and straightforward, it’s also effective in completely eliminating bacterial infection.
+Constant toothache or pain can be a sign that your tooth is severely infected.
+Instead of worrying about having it removed, our Denton dentist, Dr. Patrick Ruehle, and our staff at Garden Oaks Family & Cosmetic Dentistry can save your tooth by performing a root canal.
+While root canals have a reputation for being painful, modern techniques make them quick and comfortable to effectively eliminate bacterial infection.

-If you live in the Denton and nearby Corinth, Lantana, Highland Village, and Ponder, TX areas, Dr. Ruehle can help save your tooth with root canal therapy.
-Read below to learn more about how you can benefit from this treatment and to schedule an appointment.
+If you live in Denton and the nearby areas of Corinth, Lantana, Highland Village, and Ponder, TX, Dr. Ruehle can help save your tooth with root canal therapy.
+Read below to learn more about how you can benefit from this treatment and schedule an appointme

 Root canal therapy is a valuable treatment option that preserves an infected tooth by completely removing the bacteria inside the pulp.
-A cavity that’s left untreated can spread to the inside of your tooth.
-This can cause symptoms such as an increase in sensitivity as well as discoloration.
+An untreated cavity can spread to the inside of your tooth, causing symptoms such as an increase in sensitivity and discoloration.
 With enough time, an infected tooth can also put your smile and overall oral health at risk for further complications.

-Luckily, Dr. Ruehle and our team can use root canal therapy to prevent your tooth from becoming a threat to your smile.
-By removing the infected tissue, we’ll be able to save it from extraction and restore the health of your mouth as well.
+Luckily, Dr. Ruehle and our team can use root canal therapy to prevent your tooth from threatening your smile.
+By removing the infected tissue, we can save your tooth from extraction and restore the health of your mouth.

 Root canal treatment may be necessary when the nerves of your tooth have been affected by trauma and decay.
-It’s important to understand the symptoms so that you can receive immediate care for your infected tooth.
+It’s crucial to understand the symptoms so you can receive immediate care for your infected tooth.
 Some of the signs include:

-If you experience any of these symptoms, we encourage you to call our Denton practice at (940) 566-4888 to schedule an appointment with Dr. Ruehle.
-He’ll be able to assess your case and determine the best course of action for improving your smile.
+If you’re experiencing any of these symptoms, we encourage you to call our Denton practice at (940) 566-4888 to schedule an appointment with Dr. Ruehle.
+He’ll evaluate your case and determine the best course of action to improve your smile.

 Undergoing root canal therapy can seem intimidating.
 However, the procedure is fairly simple and can be easily completed by our team.
-Once complete, you’ll be able to experience a variety of benefits.
+Once completed, you’ll experience a variety of benefits.
 Root canal therapy can allow you to:

 Our dental technology and techniques can make root canal therapy virtually painless.

-ADr.
-Ruehle and our team can complete your root canal treatment in as little as one appointment at our Denton office.
-The process for root canal therapy has four distinct steps:
+Dr. Ruehle and our team can complete your root canal treatment in as little as one appointment at our Denton office.
+The process of root canal therapy consists of four distinct steps:

 Root canal therapy can be completed in a single appointment that can last anywhere from 30 to 90 minutes.
-This depends on several factors including how many teeth are infected and the severity of your case.
-During your consultation with Dr. Ruehle, he’ll be able to assess your oral health and give an accurate estimate as to how long your procedure may be.
+This depends on several factors, including how many teeth are infected and the severity of your case.
+During your consultation with your dentist, they’ll assess your oral health and give an accurate estimate as to how long your procedure may be.

-Root canal therapy has an overall success rate of 98%.
-Dr. Ruehele uses the latest in dental technology to make sure your root canal treatment is completed without any issues.
-However, if your tooth infection returns, he may perform a root canal retreatment to remove any lingering bacteria that was missed the first time.
+Root canal therapy has an overall success rate of 98 percent.
+Your dentist will use the latest in dental technology to make sure your root canal treatment is completed without any issues.
+However, if your tooth infection returns, they may perform a root canal retreatment to remove any lingering bacteria that was missed the first time.

 Most insurance companies cover a portion of root canal therapy.
-Our Denton office recommends contacting your provider to get an accurate understanding of your policy.
-Dr. Ruehle also will be able to provide you with an estimate of your treatment cost during your initial consultation.
-For further assistance, you can contact our practice by calling (940) 566-4888.
+You should contact your provider to get an accurate understanding of your policy.
+Your dentist will also provide an estimate of your treatment cost during your initial consultation.